pyrate-build/pyrate-build/README.rst

 Each item can be one of the following:

--  a *string* is interpreted as a file name that is processed according to the rules specified by the packages in the ``compiler`` dictionary
+-  a *string* is interpreted as a file name that is processed according to the rules specified by the packages in the ``tool`` dictionary
 -  a *build target* as returned by the functions described in `Defining build targets`_ or explicitly defined
 -  an *external dependency* as returned by the functions described in `External dependencies`_ or explicitly defined
 -  or any other kind of ``BuildSource`` (explained later)